Omer4ruq/react-donation-campaign/README.md

 - This website contain donation cards where user can select any card and can read the details discription.

-- There is a donation button. by clicking the button user can donate. and everytime user click the donate button there will be an update in pie chart page.
+- There is a donation button. by clicking the button user can donate. and everytime user click the donate .there will be an update in pie chart page.
 - the donatated cards will show in a spearate page from where user can see his previous donation.